 Price of gasoline does not seem to correlate with demand.

-Looking at the adjacent graph we conclude that the price of gasoline in the US has little correlation with the demand.
-In fact either on May 2009 and again early 2015 when the price of gasoline bottomed in the US, the consumption of gasoline either stayed the same or was lowered by a little.
+Looking at the adjacent graph we might conclude that the price of gasoline in the US has little correlation with the demand.
+In fact either on May 2003 and again late 2015 when the price of gasoline bottomed in the US, the consumption of gasoline either stayed the same or was lowered by a little.
 Additionally in the run from 2001 to 2008 –when the price topped at $4 per gallon the consumption increased from about 9000 bpd to 9500 bpd.
-On the summit of Sept 2008 the priced plummeted to $1.75 and the demand maintained a negative slope.
-This was probably caused by a diminishing buying power – but also likely by the advent of more efficient vehicles.
+On the summit of Sept 2008 the priced plummeted to $1.75.
+Now in the early 2016, the retail price is at $2.00 but the NYMEX Futures are at $1.15 and the demand maintained a is on a positive.
+There is little evidence that demand is slowing in the USA; there is also little evidence that the world demand is significantly lower.